Parimisatya30/myhometest/README.md

 ## 📌 Project Overview

+I used DDD principles to separate the domain (Entities + Events) from application logic (App Services) and infrastructure (DbContext + Kafka).
+Each microservice is a bounded context managing its own data and events.

 This project demonstrates a **microservices-based e-commerce system** built using **.NET Core**, **event-driven architecture**, and **Kafka** for messaging.
 It contains **two main services**: